JsWorld

 2. Use of POSIX-style locale properties

-Category POSIX specification
+Formatting POSIX specification

-Numeric formatting LC_NUMERIC
+Numeric LC_NUMERIC

-Monetary formatting LC_MONETARY
+Monetary LC_MONETARY

-Date/time formatting LC_TIME
+Date/time LC_TIME

 locales/js/fr_FR.js